quitesimpleorg/randrss/README.md

 fetchersfile: take a look at the example file in the repo.
 It lists the paths to the fetchers that will randomly be used.

-optional third paramater: "syncnow".
+optional third parameter: "syncnow".
 Do not sleep for random intervals.
 Fetch all feeds and exit.